Endouken/axie-v2-renderer/README.md

 ## Description

-This is my own version of <a href="https://freakitties.github.io/">https://freakitties.github.io/</a> project visit him first</div>
+* This is my own version of <a href="https://freakitties.github.io/">https://freakitties.github.io/</a> project visit him first
-This is my ronin:ffc555fd1ea95f4e3038a25cc94099b473645ebc <b> just in case you want to buy me a coffee :D
+* This is my ronin:ffc555fd1ea95f4e3038a25cc94099b473645ebc <b> just in case you want to buy me a coffee :D

 ## Getting Started